Hero Image

 Itinerary Map

-Day 1: Marrakesh
+Day 1: Marrakesh, Morocco

-Day 3: Draa Valley—Amezrou and Tamegroute
+Day 3: Draa Valley—Cultural Traditions in Tamegroute and Amezrou

 Day 6: Valley of a Thousand Kasbahs / Skoura

-Day 7: Skoura / Private Pottery Experience
+Day 7: Skoura—Private Pottery Experience

-Day 8: Skoura / Private Cooking Class
+Day 8: Skoura—Private Cooking Class

-Day 10: Toubkal National Park
+Day 10: Hiking in Toubkal National Park

-Day 11: High Atlas Mountains
+Day 11: High Atlas Mountains—Tea Making / Hammam or Mountain Walk

-Day 12: Depart Marrakesh
+Day 12: Marrakesh / Depart

 Questions?